 A visitor said, “Do you see a lot of moose around, then?” and my friend Dan said, “They’re like mice.”
 I think that was the year his brother Dave shot one from the deck of his house (relax, legally, he lives way outside the city limits and it was hunting season).
-Yes, they’re everywhere, including my front yard, which is where these pictures were taken.
-They are this year anyway.
-Next year may be a different story.
+Yes, they’re everywhere, including my front yard, which is where these pictures and the video below were taken.

-Just remember, to many Alaskans these pictures don’t say “How pretty.”
+Yeah, sure, cute video of moose enjoying the fireweed.
+Just remember, to many Alaskans these pictures don’t say “How beautiful.”
 They say “When’s dinner?”

 Author and founder of Storyknife.org.

 As I reread my favorite book I decided the obvious answer was “breakup” itself.
 Or perhaps Mac’s D 6 Cat.
 Upon further consideration however, I’ve chosen a very tiny object, the golden crowned sparrow.
 As Kate laments to Emaa at the end of the book that she does not want to be the problem solver for the park, she is comforted and encouraged by the 3 clear notes from the sparrow/Emaa.